sa6mwa/obaf/OBAF.md

 matters—so validation remains a discovery process, not a performance ritual.

+### Outcome vs. Output

+A frequent challenge in applying outcome-based thinking is the **blurring between outcomes and outputs**, especially at the team level.
+Outputs are **things we deliver**—features, services, improvements.
+Outcomes are the **observable changes** those outputs create in the real world.

+> An output is **delivered**.
+> An outcome is **validated** by real-world evidence.

+Teams often mistake improved functionality (e.g., "faster page load") for outcomes, when the true goal is behavioral or value-based (e.g., "more users complete the checkout process").

+#### Examples

+1. **Outcome:** Users complete tasks faster
+   **Signals of change:** Higher task completion rates and a reduction in user drop-offs
+   **Related outputs:** Page speed improvements and a streamlined user interface with fewer steps

+2. **Outcome:** More users set up their accounts through self-service
+   **Signals of change:** Increased percentage of accounts created without needing human assistance
+   **Related outputs:** Redesigned onboarding experience and automated support tools

+3. **Outcome:** Fewer users require support for password issues
+   **Signals of change:** Lower volume of support tickets and positive user feedback
+   **Related outputs:** Enhanced "Forgot Password" functionality and better input validation

+4. **Outcome:** Users trust billing processes more
+   **Signals of change:** Fewer billing-related complaints and higher Net Promoter Score (NPS)
+   **Related outputs:** Clearer invoice layouts and helpful usage explanations via tooltips

+5. **Outcome:** Increased usage of the scheduling feature
+   **Signals of change:** Higher adoption and more frequent usage of the feature
+   **Related outputs:** Launch of the feature, onboarding guidance, and supportive help content

+> **Example:**
+> “Improve page load time” is an **output** (a quality attribute).
+> “Increase checkout completion rate” is the **outcome**.
+The former
+> contributes to the latter, but **is not the outcome itself**.

+**Tip for Teams:** When defining an outcome, ask:

+* What will people **do differently** if this works?
+* How will we **observe or measure** that change?
+* Could the outcome be achieved **in multiple ways**?

+Outcomes describe **why something matters** and how success is observed—not what to build.

+### Cross-Team Coordination and Outcome Ownership

+Outcomes should not be split across teams with different priorities.
+To ensure coherence and ownership:

+* Each outcome should belong to one clearly defined team or pod.
+* If multiple teams contribute, they must act as a single outcome-focused unit.
+* Organizational structures should evolve to reflect outcome boundaries (Conway’s Law in reverse).
+* Interfaces and dependencies should be framed as contracts, not coordination burdens.

+Teams are encouraged to reorganize when outcome ownership becomes diluted or coordination overhead increases.

+### Leadership and Oversight

+Leadership in OBAF means enabling, not directing.
+Oversight should be nearly invisible:

+* **Optimal oversight is automated**: KPIs, usage data, or real-world impact signals.
+* Leaders guide through vision and constraints—not feature lists or status reports.
+* Interventions should only occur in cases of systemic failure, ethical risk, or learning breakdowns.
+* Sponsors and managers should practice servant leadership — understood here as a facilitative approach — by funding experiments, supporting outcome framing, and modeling evidence-based decision-making.

+#### From Status-Reporting to Evidence-Framing

+For leaders and sponsors, shifting from traditional output oversight to outcome enablement means more than changing what gets tracked—it requires changing how conversations happen.

+In status-reporting cultures, reviews often focus on surface-level
+indicators: percent complete, story points burned, or tasks delivered.
+These measures are easy to collect but rarely illuminate whether meaningful progress is happening.

+Evidence-framing transforms these conversations.
+Instead of asking, *“Are we on track?”* leaders ask, *“What have we learned?”*, *“What signals are emerging?”*, and *“What’s the current level of confidence in the outcome?”*

+This shift happens progressively, often in small steps:

+* A delivery update evolves into a learning review, where the team shares new insights about user behavior or system feedback—not just what was built.
+* Instead of tracking feature completion, leaders start watching for real-world signals that value is emerging (e.g., user adoption, friction reduction, behavior change).
+* Weekly reports stop listing tasks and start summarizing discoveries, test results, and adjustments based on evidence.
+* "Red-yellow-green" status summaries give way to qualitative confidence levels—rooted in both data and team insight.

+As leaders adopt this posture, they stop asking for certainty and start investing in clarity.
+They stop steering by roadmap and start enabling exploration, grounded in trust and observable impact.

+The goal is not to eliminate accountability—but to make it meaningful.
+When teams are asked to show **evidence of learning**, not just activity, accountability becomes a tool for alignment, not control.

 ## Outcome-Based Agile Readiness Assessment

 This *Readiness Assessment* focuses on organizational, team, and